 A

-The diagnostic criteria of the Japanese MGD Working Group 2010 require all three of the following items to be positive: (1) subjective symptoms such as ocular discomfort, (2) abnormal findings around the orifices (one or more of vascular dilation, MCJ migration, and irregular lid margin), and (3) findings of orifice obstruction (both plugging and reduced meibum expression of grade 2 or higher on the Shimazaki scale).
-The Journal of the Japanese Ophthalmological Society Guideline 2023 recommends performing meibography and meibum observation.
+According to the diagnostic criteria of the Japanese MGD Working Group 2010, all three of the following items must be positive: (1) subjective symptoms such as ocular discomfort, (2) abnormal findings around the orifice (one or more of vascular dilation, MCJ migration, and irregular lid margin), and (3) orifice obstruction findings (both plugging and reduced expression of grade 2 or higher on the Shimazaki scale).
+Meibography and meibum observation are also useful as supplementary tests.

 A

-Wet a clean towel and warm it in the microwave, or apply a commercially available heated eye mask to both eyes for 5–10 minutes.
-It is important to keep the eyelid temperature at around 40°C; note that a hot towel tends to cool down due to evaporative heat loss.
-The Japanese Ophthalmological Society Guidelines 2023 (CQ-18) recommend continuing this for 5 minutes or more twice daily.
-Gently massaging the eyelids after warming promotes the expression of liquefied meibum.
+Wet a clean towel and warm it in a microwave, or apply a commercially available warm eye mask to both eyes for 5 to 10 minutes.
+It is important to maintain the eyelid temperature at around 40°C; note that a hot towel tends to cool down due to evaporative heat.
+A guideline is to continue for at least 5 minutes twice a day.
+Gently massaging the eyelids after warming promotes the expulsion of melted meibum.

-The Japanese Ophthalmological Society Guidelines 2023 (BQ-1) summarizes the main pathophysiology of hyposecretory MGD as “hyperkeratinization of the ductal epithelium and atrophy of the acini”3).
-It states that acinar atrophy can occur not only secondary to meibomian gland obstruction but also as a result of primary damage to acinar cells due to aging and other factors.
+The main pathology of hyposecretory MGD is summarized as “hyperkeratinization of the ductal epithelium and atrophy of the acini” 3).
+Acinar atrophy may occur not only secondary to meibomian gland obstruction but also as a primary impairment of gland cells due to aging, among other causes.

-Hyperkeratinization of the ductal epithelium and increased viscosity of meibum cause obstruction of the terminal ducts1).
-Obstruction leads to increased intra-acinar pressure, which progresses to acinar atrophy and loss.
-The loss of acini reduces lipid secretion, resulting in thinning of the tear film lipid layer.
+Hyperkeratinization of the ductal epithelium and increased meibum viscosity cause obstruction of the terminal ducts 1).
+Obstruction leads to increased intra-acinar pressure, progressing to acinar atrophy and loss.
+Gland loss reduces lipid secretion, thinning the tear film lipid layer.

-Normal meibum has a melting point of approximately 19–32°C and remains fluid at ocular surface temperatures of 33–37°C1).
-In MGD, increased sphingolipids such as ceramide raise the melting point of meibum, and in severe cases, it will not liquefy unless heated above 40°C1).
-This is the therapeutic rationale for warm compresses and thermal pulsation.
+Normal meibum has a melting point of about 19–32°C and remains fluid at the ocular surface temperature of 33–37°C 1).
+In MGD, an increase in sphingolipids such as ceramides raises the meibum melting point; in severe cases, it may not liquefy unless heated above 40°C 1).
+This is the rationale for warm compresses and thermal pulsation therapy.

 Influence of sex hormones

-Androgens activate lipid synthesis genes and suppress keratinization-related genes in meibocytes (meibomian gland cells)1).
-Androgen deficiency, receptor dysfunction, and anti-androgen drug use are associated with obstructive MGD.
-Estrogen, on the other hand, promotes lipid catabolism and stimulates the production of inflammatory cytokines such as IL-6 and TNF-α1).
-The association between postmenopausal hormone replacement therapy and dry eye is partially explained by reduced adrenal androgen production due to suppression of the hypothalamic-pituitary-adrenal axis1).
+Androgens activate lipid synthesis genes and suppress keratinization-related genes in meibocytes (meibomian gland cells) 1).
+Androgen deficiency, receptor dysfunction, or administration of antiandrogen drugs are associated with obstructive MGD.
+Conversely, estrogen promotes lipid catabolism and stimulates the production of inflammatory cytokines such as IL-6 and TNF-α 1).
+The association between postmenopausal hormone replacement therapy and dry eye is partially explained by decreased adrenal androgen production due to hypothalamic-pituitary-adrenal axis suppression 1).

 Contribution of bacteria and inflammation

-Lipases produced by commensal bacteria (mainly Staphylococcus) on the eyelid margin degrade meibum lipids, and the increase in free fatty acids triggers inflammation1).
-Increased lipase activity and matrix metalloproteinase (MMP) production have been confirmed in patients with blepharitis.
-In the tear fluid of MGD patients, concentrations of IL-1α, mature IL-1β, MMP-9, IL-6, IL-8, and TNF-α are elevated and correlate with the severity of ocular surface epithelial damage1).
+Lipases produced by commensal bacteria (mainly staphylococci) on the eyelid margin break down meibum lipids, increasing free fatty acids that trigger inflammation 1).
+In patients with blepharitis, increased lipase activity and matrix metalloproteinase (MMP) production have been observed.
+In the tear fluid of MGD patients, concentrations of IL-1α, mature IL-1β, MMP-9, IL-6, IL-8, and TNF-α are elevated and correlate with the severity of ocular surface epithelial damage 1).
 IL-1 promotes epithelial cell proliferation and hyperkeratinization, forming a vicious cycle in obstructive MGD.

-PPAR-γ (peroxisome proliferator-activated receptor γ) belongs to the nuclear receptor superfamily and, as a transcription factor, is involved in lipid synthesis and meibocyte differentiation.
-It is thought to play an important role in cell differentiation and lipid synthesis in meibocytes and is attracting attention as a target for elucidating the pathophysiology of MGD3).
+PPAR-γ (peroxisome proliferator-activated receptor γ) belongs to the nuclear receptor superfamily and acts as a transcription factor involved in lipid synthesis and sebocyte differentiation.
+It is thought to play an important role in meibocyte differentiation and lipid synthesis, and is attracting attention as a target for elucidating the pathogenesis of MGD 3).

-In MGD, the proportion of ceramides and sphingolipids in meibum increases, reducing the stability of the meibum lipid film1).
-The elevated ceramide content directly raises the melting point of meibum, creating a state where it does not liquefy unless heated to 40°C or above.
-Sphingolipids not only alter the physicochemical properties of meibum but also regulate cellular processes including cell proliferation, differentiation, apoptosis, and inflammation, further complicating the pathology of MGD1).
+In MGD, the proportion of ceramides and sphingolipids in meibum increases, reducing the stability of the meibum lipid film 1).
+The rise in ceramide content directly increases the melting point of meibum, making it liquefy only when heated above 40°C. Sphingolipids not only alter the physicochemical properties of meibum but also regulate cellular processes such as cell proliferation, differentiation, apoptosis, and inflammation, further complicating the pathogenesis of MGD 1).

 Type 2 diabetes is an exacerbating factor for MGD.
-A cross-sectional study of 302 eyes by Hao et al. reported that the DED-DM group showed significantly worse upper lid margin irregularity, lid margin vascular dilation, orifice plugging grade, lid margin thickening, upper meibomian gland dropout, ciliary injection, and noninvasive tear breakup time (NIBUT) compared to the DED-only group, and that blood glucose levels showed a significant correlation with NIBUT, lid margin thickening, and lid margin irregularity7).
-A pathological mechanism involving chronic inflammation and microvascular damage affecting the lid margin and glandular tissue has been proposed.
+A cross-sectional study of 302 eyes by Hao et al. reported that the DED-DM group showed significantly worse upper eyelid margin irregularity, eyelid margin vascular dilation, orifice plugging grade, eyelid margin thickening, upper meibomian gland dropout, ciliary injection, and noninvasive breakup time (NIBUT) compared to the DED-only group, and that blood glucose levels were significantly correlated with NIBUT, eyelid margin thickening, and eyelid margin irregularity 7).
+A pathogenic mechanism involving chronic inflammation and microvascular damage affecting the eyelid margin and glandular tissue has been proposed.

-LipiFlow Translucent Activator: LipiFlow’s new semi-transparent activator (Activator Clear) uses a translucent material that makes it easier to confirm the positioning, and Hu et al. reported a 100% treatment completion rate2).
-Improvements in subjective symptoms and meibum scores were confirmed up to 3 months after treatment.
-In a long-term observational study by Blackie et al., a single LipiFlow treatment sustained improvements in meibum secretion and dry eye symptoms for 12 months, with 86% not requiring additional treatment15).
+LipiFlow Translucent Activator: The new semi-transparent activator (Activator Clear) of LipiFlow facilitates confirmation of placement position due to its translucent material, and Hu et al. reported a 100% treatment completion rate2).
+Improvement in subjective symptoms and meibum score up to 3 months after treatment has been confirmed.
+In a long-term observational study by Blackie et al., a single LipiFlow treatment sustained improvement in meibum secretion and dry eye symptoms for 12 months, with 86% not requiring additional treatment15).

 Intranasal neurostimulation: Pulsed stimulation of the anterior ethmoidal nerve in the nasal cavity induces lacrimal gland secretion via the nasolacrimal reflex pathway.
-In animal experiments, daily stimulation for 3 minutes per day over 3 weeks increased tear volume, lipid and protein concentrations, and decreased tear osmolarity1).
-In human RCTs, the Allergan TrueTear® Intranasal Tear Neurostimulator (ITN) has been reported to induce conjunctival goblet cell degranulation, elevation of tear meniscus height, elevation of meibomian gland temperature in the central lower eyelid, and increased tear film lipid layer thickness1).
-A non-randomized open-label study also reported improvements in Schirmer values, keratoconjunctival staining, and subjective symptoms with use 4 or more times daily for 180 days1).
-Findings also show that intranasal stimulation induces immediate changes in meibomian gland morphology (area and perimeter), suggesting a new therapeutic strategy for promoting meibum secretion through neuromodulation1).
+In animal experiments, daily stimulation for 3 minutes over 3 weeks increased tear volume, lipid and protein concentrations, and decreased tear osmolarity1).
+In human RCTs, the Allergan TrueTear® Intranasal Tear Neurostimulator (ITN) has been reported to induce conjunctival goblet cell degranulation, increase tear meniscus height, raise meibomian gland temperature in the central lower eyelid, and increase tear film lipid layer thickness1).
+A non-randomized open-label study reported improvements in Schirmer values, corneal and conjunctival staining, and subjective symptoms with use 4 or more times daily for 180 days1).
+Findings also show that intranasal stimulation immediately changes meibomian gland morphology (area and perimeter), suggesting it may become a new therapeutic strategy for promoting meibum secretion through neuromodulation1).

-Sex hormone therapy: Schiffman et al.’s multicenter randomized trial reported at the ARVO abstract stage that topical testosterone ophthalmic solution (0.03%) significantly improved meibomian gland secretion viscosity compared to the control group after 6 months of treatment1).
-Some studies have shown that topical androgens increase tear lipid layer thickness and tear break-up time, but currently no approved ophthalmic product exists in Japan, the United States, or elsewhere1).
-The application of 5% testosterone cream in menopausal women (improving OSDI), transdermal DHEA in postmenopausal patients, and ophthalmic applications of hormone replacement therapy have also been discussed, but all lack sufficient evidence and have not been introduced into routine clinical practice1).
+Sex hormone therapy: In a multicenter randomized trial by Schiffman et al., topical testosterone ophthalmic solution (0.03%) significantly improved the viscosity of meibomian gland secretions compared to the control group after 6 months of treatment, as reported at the ARVO abstract stage1).
+Some studies have shown that topical androgens increase tear film lipid layer thickness and BUT, but currently no approved ophthalmic product exists in Japan or the United States1).
+Application of 5% testosterone cream in menopausal women (OSDI improvement), transdermal DHEA in postmenopausal patients, and ophthalmic application of female hormone replacement therapy are also discussed, but all lack sufficient evidence and have not been introduced into daily clinical practice1).

-IL-1 receptor antagonist (Anakinra): Recombinant human IL-1RA (Kineret™) is a biologic agent approved for rheumatoid arthritis and has shown efficacy in off-label use for dry eye disease1).
-Since IL-1 in the tears of MGD patients plays a central role in pathogenesis, it represents a promising therapeutic target, but clinical trial results for MGD have not yet been published1).
+IL-1 receptor antagonist (Anakinra): Recombinant human IL-1RA (Kineret™) is a biologic approved for rheumatoid arthritis, and off-label use in dry eye has shown efficacy1).
+Since IL-1 in the tear fluid of MGD patients plays a central role in pathogenesis, it is a promising therapeutic target, but clinical trial results for MGD have not yet been published1).

-IPL-Induced Changes in Gland Morphology: A 35-patient cohort study reported that IPL induced an increase in acinar longest diameter and unit density, and reduced inflammatory cells around the glands1).
-This suggests a potential tissue repair effect beyond mere symptomatic treatment.
+Induction of gland morphological changes by IPL: A cohort study of 35 cases reported that IPL induced an increase in the longest diameter of acini and unit density, and reduced inflammatory cells around the glands1).
+This suggests the possibility of tissue repair effects beyond mere symptomatic treatment.

-Meibomian Gland Gene Expression Profile: Over 400 gene expression changes have been reported in the meibomian glands of patients with MGD.
-Androgen-responsive genes, keratinization-related genes, and lipid synthesis-related genes are considered major targets, and the potential for molecular-targeted therapy is being explored1).
+Meibomian gland gene expression profile: In MGD, changes in the expression of over 400 genes in the meibomian gland have been reported.
+Androgen-responsive genes, keratinization-related genes, and lipid synthesis-related genes are considered major targets, and the possibility of molecular targeted therapy is being explored1).

-Mibo Thermoflo®, IRPL, and Low-Level Laser: Comparative trials of novel devices such as external heating devices, IRPL (broadband light), and low-level laser are ongoing, but no device has been reported to demonstrate superior efficacy compared to LipiFlow at this time1).
+Mibo Thermoflo®, IRPL, and low-level laser: Comparative trials of new devices such as external heating devices, IRPL (broadband light), and low-level laser are ongoing, but no device has been reported to show efficacy exceeding that of LipiFlow at this time1).

-The 2023 Japanese Ophthalmological Society Clinical Guidelines also pointed out the limitations of evidence across many clinical questions, and accumulating evidence through Japan-led RCTs is considered a future challenge3).
-In particular, there is a need for: establishing standardized protocols for conservative treatments feasible in Japan (warm compresses, eyelid hygiene, meibum expression); domestic trials to expand insurance coverage for doxycycline, azithromycin, and other drugs; and multicenter trials toward regulatory approval of IPL and LipiFlow.
+In MGD treatment, there are many areas with limited evidence, and accumulation of evidence through Japan-led RCTs is a future challenge3).
+In particular, there is a need for establishment of standardized protocols for conservative treatments feasible in Japan (warm compresses, eyelid hygiene, meibum expression), domestic trials for expanding insurance coverage of doxycycline and azithromycin, and multicenter trials for regulatory approval of IPL and LipiFlow.

 Zhang N, Liang L. Demodex in Meibum.
 Ophthalmology.
 2024.